-This represents benefits incurred by the Corporation for health care services, in-Patient, out-Patient, Primary Care Benefit (PCB) and Z benefit packages availed of by the members and their dependents.
-Benefit Claims Expense is recognized at the date of confinement as incurrence of the expense per Corporate Order No. 2018-0095.
+This represents benefits incurred by the Corporation for health care services, in-patient, out-Patient, PCB and Z benefit packages availed of by the members and their dependents.
+Benefit Claims Expense is recognized at the date of confinement (per Corporate Order 2018-0095).